sourcecde/rexx_challenge/README.md

 $ vendor/bin/phpunit
 ```

 PHPUnit 8.5.0 by Sebastian Bergmann and contributors.

-Time: 174 ms, Memory: 14.00 MB
+Time: 57 ms, Memory: 6.00 MB

 OK (2 tests, 2 assertions)

-ShopsControllerTest.php is the file to test function (/tests/Unit/).
+ShopsControllerTest.php is the file to test function.Function name are mentioned in below:

 - testTimezoneconvert
 - testVerionCompareToCalculateSaleDate